 There are advantages and disadvantages to each format.
-But let’s restrict the discussion to simply paper or printed (p-books) or electronic (e-books).
+Here are some pros and cons for paper or printed (p-books) versus electronic (e-books).

 Paper Books (p-books)

-No batteries — One of the most obvious advantages of p-books is that there are no batteries.
-In an e-reader, these sometimes die at the wrong time.
-And you may not be in a place or position to plug in the e-reader.
+No batteries—One of the most obvious advantages of p-books is that there are no batteries.
+In an e-reader, these sometimes die at the wrong time, which either ends your reading or forces you to insert a charger.
+But you may not be in a place or position to plug in the charger.

-Navigation — Knowing where you are in a p-book has a certain satisfaction, i.e., how much you’ve read and how close to the end you are.
-With an e-book, the page numbering will change just based on how much you zoom into the text.
-But with a p-book, you can flip through pages — forward or backward — which provides a sense of control.
-An example would be when you’re reading a work of fiction and you want to re-read something that happened earlier.
-Good luck in finding the exact place in an e-book.
-Or, suppose that you’re reading non-fiction and want to go back to check a fact.
-(One good thing about e-books and navigation is that you can search for a term electronically.)
-For mystery readers, some people like to find out “who done it”, then go back to read the intervening text.
-All of these are more difficult with an e-reader.
+Navigation—Knowing where you are in a p-book has a certain satisfaction, i.e., how much you’ve read and how close to the end you are.
+With an e-book, there are usually no page numbers, though there may be a percentage read or a graphic progress ruler.
+With a p-book, you can flip through pages—forward or backward—which provides a sense of control.
+For example, you want to re-read something you’ve previously read.
+With an e-book, that can be challenging.
+However, one good thing about e-books and navigation is that you can search for a term electronically, if you know what you’re searching for.
+Then there are mystery readers who want to find out “who done it”, then go back to read the intervening text.
+All of these can be slightly more difficult with an e-reader.

 Electronic Books (e-books)

-Availability — An e-book can may be purchased, borrowed and read almost anywhere, and can be read on many kinds of e-readers.
+Availability—An e-book can may be purchased, borrowed and read almost anywhere, and can be read on many kinds of e-readers.
 This convenience is a significant advantage over p-books.
 People who live somewhere with limited access to a library or bookstore can still enjoy reading a book by downloading it onto an e-reader.
-Being able to download a book in the comfort of one’s home has, with no travel, is a definite advantage.
+Being able to download a book in the comfort of one’s home at any time of day or night, with no travel, is a definite advantage.

-Storage — Many e-readers are capable of storing numerous books at one time.
-It’s like carrying a small chunk of your library with you without the accompanying weight.
+Storage—Many e-readers are capable of storing numerous books at one time.
+It’s like carrying a small chunk of your library with you without the accompanying weight and volume.
 For some people, especially those who travel a lot, this can be a real boon.

 Paper books and electronic books create different experiences, not only for the reader, but sometimes for the writer as well.
 An e-book can be relatively easily updated or revised, allowing for easy error correcting, and adding or changing content.
 With a p-book, this can be a lot more difficult and may be rather costly.
 And if you’re stocking inventory, you won’t end up with a stack of out-of-date paper.